rapid7/insightconnect-workflows/workflows/Force_Password_Reset_in_Azure_AD_from_Microsoft_Teams/help.md

 # Description

-Initiate Azure AD password resets from Microsoft Teams.
+Reset a user's password straight from Microsoft Teams.
+Respond quickly, albeit to contain a potential threat or to reset another user's locked out account.

 Sample Microsoft Teams Trigger Commands: